Topics Map > IT Help Desk Services

 Faculty and staff at UW-Green Bay will be provided with a networked computer that supports the standard applications needed to be effective in their work.
 These applications include: email, word processing, spreadsheet, presentation software, basic database services, web development, and access to the Internet.

-All computers over five years old are not supported by CIT and must be returned to CIT for disposition unless a special exception is granted.
+All computers over six years old are not supported by CIT and must be returned to CIT for disposition unless a special exception is granted.

 With the switch to energy efficient LCD monitors, CIT will replace centrally funded monitors as they fail at no cost.
 Departmentally funded monitors will continue to be replaced at the department's choice and cost.